gjpelletier/MLRegression/README.md

 - final fitted model object
 - automatic calibration of hyper-parameters
 - scaler used to standardize X (if applicable)
+- automatic detection and use of GPU (XGBoost only)

 ### Lasso